 In 1979 the U.S. Mint broke tradition by placing a small "P" on the obverse of the Susan B. Anthony dollars minted in Philadelphia.
 In 1980 a "P" was added to all remaining United States coins minted in Philadelphia except for the Lincoln cent.
 This tradition of not placing a mint mark on Lincoln cents continued through 2016.

 The mint added a mint mark ("P") to the 2017 Lincoln cents manufactured in Philadelphia to celebrate the 225th anniversary of the founding of the United States Mint.
 The mint did not publicly announce that this change was going to be made to celebrate The 225th anniversary of the United States mint.
 Instead, they let these coins quietly slip out into circulation and let coin collectors discover them on their own.
-The tradition of not having a mint mark on Lincoln cents made and Philadelphia will resume with the production of 2018 dated Lincoln cents.
+The tradition of not having a mint mark on Lincoln pennies made at Philadelphia resumed with the production of 2018 dated Lincoln cents.